fgm/subcommands_demo/README.md

 ## Contents

 1. simple subcommands
-   1. basic usage with builtin commands
+   1. basic usage with builtin commands ← _you are here_
    2. creating commands with the procedural API
    3. passing non-CLI arguments
    4. command groups